Sifchain/sifnode/docs/tutorials/commission.md

 NOTE: The pubkey used in this example was found by running the `sifnoded tendermint show-validator` command on a different localnet instance.

-NOTe: Each validator must have a unique public key.
+NOTE: Each validator must have a unique public key.

 2. Query the list of validators and confirm that `akasha_val` has been added and there are now two validators: